 It was six in the morning when we finally made it back, not that the light had changed much with the heavy overcast and continuing rain.
 Nguyen guided me to the same hole the Gunny had shamed me out of earlier.
 This time Nguyen came inside the hole with Fusner, Zippo and I. They had no need of my poncho, so I carefully folded it so I could put it under me.
 There’d been no cover over the top of the hole while we’d been gone and the dry bottom was now damp with moisture.
 I wondered in the blackness, while the others worked to cover over the top, whether there’d be a flashlight in the resupply.
 Working with the light of Zippo lighters and burning Composition B wasn’t much good for map reading, writing letters or examining my new binoculars closely.
 For some reason, the glasses gave me a feeling of worth and quality totally out of place in the living hell I’d fallen into.

 When Fusner awakened me, I couldn’t remember having fallen asleep.
 Once again, I was inserted into the side wall mud, my back pressed inches deep.
 I twisted and struggled to get loose.
 If there were leeches I knew they’d have penetrated right through the cotton of my blouse, even though the material was pretty thick.
 I also wouldn’t feel them, so I quickly unbuttoned, stripped the top off and checked.
 But the muddy mess of material was clean, or at least clean of animal life.
-To my muddy fingers the muddy material didn’t feel like material at all.
+To my muddy fingers, the muddy material didn’t feel like material at all.
 It felt like the felt from a pool table soaked in axle grease.
 I hated to put it back on, as the moist heat was oppressive and the muddy blouse was repulsive, but I did.
 In truth, I wore the helmet and the blouse more to try to look like an officer than for the protection it might give me.

 There’d been no fire in the night or I would either have awakened or been awakened by my scout team.
 I was relieved that no valuable Ontos rounds had been expended.
 Resupply was due but it probably wouldn’t be coming in with extra 106 rounds, depending upon who in the company had put in requests.

-I got myself organized, patted the left thigh pocket to make sure my soggy letter home was still stuck inside, and considered what was to come with the light.
+I got myself organized, patted the left thigh pocket to make sure my soggy letter home was still stuck inside and considered what was to come with the light.
 If resupply came in then it would arrive north of where we were.
 The old runway was only about a click from our present position but a thousand meters could be a very long stretch to cross if the open area was under fire from the enemy across the river.
-How big the supply force would be, was anybody’s guess.
+How big the supply force would be was anybody’s guess.
 The Gunny felt we’d be overrun by FNGs and new officers, and his experience had proven pretty valuable in making such determinations.
 I wasn’t so sure though.
 The amount of care battalion command had showered on our company had been about as sparse as could be.
-In fact, the only real care we’d had shown toward our unit was by the artillery batteries and air support units.
+In fact, the only real care we’d had shown to our unit was by the artillery batteries and air support units.

 Whatever came in would somehow have to be sufficient to get us the hell out of the position we were in.
 If command hadn’t become convinced that no ARVN firebase was buildable then they could send somebody else.
-The threat of court martial or even summary execution wasn’t going to keep me in our current position no matter what orders were issued.
+The threat of court-martial or even summary execution wasn’t going to keep me in our current position no matter what orders were issued.
 At least a firing squad would come later, after some hot chow, a shower and some sleep on a real cot or mattress.
 Staying where we were would provide none of those things and death was going to be pretty immediate and probably a whole lot more painful.

 The Gunny and Sugar Daddy slid under the poncho covers and into the hole, almost entirely filling the space.
 I was pushed back into the mud I’d carefully pried myself out of.